"9/11 changed my entire life. Reckoning with those changes even 20 years on is difficult." — Saagar Enjeti, September 10, 2021

 Listen to Saagar talk about books and you'll hear something most people mistake for scholarly discipline.
 It's not discipline.
 It's hunger.

-"I became obsessed with the early history of the American West," he wrote after hearing about Empire of the Summer Moon on Joe Rogan's podcast.
+"I became obsessed with the early history of the American West," he wrote, after hearing S.C.
+Gwynne discuss Empire of the Summer Moon on Joe Rogan's podcast.
 He didn't just read the book.
-He consumed everything he could find about the collision between American settlers and Native Americans.
+He consumed everything he could find about the collision between American settlers and the Comanche.
 Then moved on.

 Then it was Antarctic exploration.
-Robert Scott and Roald Amundsen's race to the South Pole.
+Scott and Amundsen's race to the South Pole.
 Douglas Mawson's survival in the ice.
-He loved "stories of extraordinary men facing off against the most extreme that nature has to offer."
+He loved, in his words, "stories of extraordinary men facing off against the most extreme that nature has to offer."

-"Every vacation I was able to take in 2020 I went West and tried to spend as much of it outside as possible."
+"Every vacation I was able to take in 2020 I went West and tried to spend as much of it outside as possible treading some of the same ground explored in these books."

 And here's the detail that cracks it open: he doesn't just read about explorers.
-He goes to the landscapes.
-He has written about traveling through places like Moab, and he and Jill McGrath married in July 2023, with ceremonies in India and Rhode Island.
+He goes to the landscape.
+Moab.
+The American West.
+India.
+His July 2023 wedding to Jill McGrath had two ceremonies — one in India, one in Rhode Island.

 A man who reads for safety stays in the chair.
 A man who reads because he's hungry goes to the landscape itself.